msardonini/flyMS/README.md

 ### Related Projects

-The most common open source flight stack is arguable the [PX4 Auto Pilot](https://px4.io/).
+The most common open source flight stack is arguably the [PX4 Auto Pilot](https://px4.io/).
 It is fully featured, supports many sensors and hardware platforms.
 At the time of this writing, beaglebone support is still experimental.

 Another common platform is [Ardupilot](https://ardupilot.org/) which supports many vehicle types, including: